rmcanany/SolidEdgeHousekeeper/README-2024.2.md

 - `RX` stands for 'Regex'.
 It is a more comprehensive (and notoriously cryptic) method of matching text.
 Check the [<ins>**.NET Regex Guide**</ins>](https://learn.microsoft.com/en-us/dotnet/standard/base-types/regular-expression-language-quick-reference) for more information.
 - `EX` stands for 'Expression'.
 It is discussed below.

+The properties are processed in the order in the table.
+You can change the order by selecting a row and using the Up/Down buttons at the top of the form.
+Only one row can be moved at a time.
+The delete button, also at the top of the form, removes selected rows.

+Note the textbox adjacent to the `Edit` button is a representation of the table settings in `JSON` format.
+You can edit it if you want, but the form is probably easier to use.

+**Case Sensitivity**

 The search *is not* case sensitive, the replacement *is*.
-For example, say the search is `aluminum`, the replacement is `ALUMINUM`, and the property value in some file being processed is `Aluminum 6061-T6`.
+For example, say the search is `aluminum`, the replacement is `ALUMINUM`, and the property value in a file is `Aluminum 6061-T6`.
 Then the new value would be `ALUMINUM 6061-T6`.

+**Property Formula**

 In addition to plain text and pattern matching, you can also use a property formula.
 The formula has the same syntax as the Callout command, except preceeded with `System.` or `Custom.` as shown in the Input Editor above.

+**Options**

 If the specified property does not exist in the file, you can optionally add it by enabling `Add any property not already in file`.
 Note, this only works for `Custom` properties.
 Adding `System` properties is not allowed.